Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Why get it:

-- Recognized in 36+ states (most in US)
+- Honored in 36+ states (most in the US)

-- Covers many states Oregon doesn’t
+- Covers many states that Oregon doesn’t

-- Good for East Coast travel
+- Best for East Coast travel

 Requirements: